auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 ##### checkSession

-* The Auth0.js `checkSession()` function only checks whether or not a user has an existing session in Auth0.
+* The Auth0.js `checkSession()` function can be used to check whether or not a user has an existing session in Auth0.
 * Invoking the `checkSession()` function will trigger an /authorize call, which will in turn result in the execution of [rules](/rules).
 * The new `checkSession()` function is more lightweight and should be used as a replacement for `getSSOData()` unless `getSSOData()` features are needed.